This is the blog of an adult Third Culture Kid.

-I have Filipino citizenship, but due to the fact that my parents are part of the diplomatic corps, I had the experience of growing up in several different parts of the world.
+I have Filipino citizenship, born in Manila, but being the child of diplomats, I have experienced growing up in several different parts of the world.
 At the age of 3, I moved to Denver, CO and lived there for two years, learning English on the way by watching Sesame Street, returning to Manila at the age of 5.
 One year later, I moved to Honolulu, HI and started my elementary education, moving back to Manila again after one year.
-At the age of 13, I moved to Osaka, and stayed there for 4 and a half years, learning Japanese along the way.
-I moved to Guam at 17 and lived there for a year, where I finished high school.
+At the age of 13, I moved to Osaka, and stayed there for almost 5 years, learning Japanese along the way.
+I moved to Guam at 17 and lived there for a year, where I finished secondary education.

-Eventually, I returned to Manila when I was 19 and enrolled in the University of the Philippines and started my college degree.
-I finished it in 3 and a half years, and graduated with Latin honors.
-Then, I moved to Buffalo when I was 23 in order to start my graduate school program.
-After 7 years, I graduated, and got a job in a research institute here in Berlin.
-After this one, I am not sure yet where I will end up.
+Eventually, I returned to Manila when I was 19 and started my college degree.
+I finished it in 3 and a half years, and graduated with Latin honours.
+Then, I moved to Buffalo, NY when I was 23 to attend graduate school.
+After 7 years, I received my PhD, and moved to Berlin to take a job in a research institute.
+5 years later, I realised that I have had enough of academia, so I jumped ship and moved to the industry.
+So far, it seems I am settling down here in Berlin, but we'll see for how long.
+I am of course, open to change.

 This blog was originally intended to be a diary of my life in graduate school.
 My URL reflects that: it's a play on words from the phrase lady in waiting, even though I am not a lady.
 I figured I was this half-baked linguist while I was in graduate school.
 However, as the days passed, this blog became a place for my travel chronicles, my rants, and my daily life.
 The focus slowly diverted from waiting to be a linguist, to ranting about stuff and talking about travels.
-Now that I finished graduate school, I guess I am not waiting to be a linguist anymore.
-I am already a linguist, but I am still waiting, most of the times, for my next mode of transport to depart.
+Now that not only have I finished graduate school but also eventually left academia, I guess I am not waiting to be a linguist anymore.
+I am still waiting, however, most of the time, for my next mode of transport to depart.

 This blog is a personal blog written and edited by me.
 For questions about this blog, please contact email@example.com.